 First off, the table.
 Usually I go with a gold and silver Pumpkin+Thanksgiving theme.
 However, this year I decided to use colorful fruits that were in season.
 Think Pomegranates, lemons, Meyer lemons, limes, persimmons, blood and naval oranges.
-Coupled with magnolia leaves and colorful flowers to match both the purple goblets and teal plates I set at each place setting.
-It all stemmed from
+I coupled these with magnolia leaves and colorful flowers to match the purple goblets and teal plates at each place setting.

 There was quite the ordeal getting the turkey to where you see it.
 Read it here.
-Never thought you could buy a completely frozen turkey 12 hours before you needed to serve it – well here is the secret 🙂 I just hope you are okay staying up all night.
+I never thought you could buy a completely frozen turkey 12 hours before you needed to serve it.
+Here is the secret! 🙂 I just hope you are okay staying up all night.

 Check out this delicious roasted sweet potatoes recipe here.
-These sweet potatoes and roasted pumpkin seeds recipe is on to keep.
-By far, my favorite recipe I made this Friendsgiving.
+These sweet potatoes and roasted pumpkin seeds recipe is one to keep.
+By far, my favorite recipe I made this Friendsgiving and Fall.

-Two casseroles I made for the day and be found here.
-First one is the broccoli casserole, second is the Three Cheese Truffle Mac n Cheese.
+You can find my two casseroles here!
+The first one is the broccoli casserole, second is the Three Cheese Truffle Mac n Cheese.
 Let’s just say the Mac n Cheese was to die for.
 Amazing.
 You need to make it immediately!

 This season is about celebrating Jesus and all that He has given us.
-The food many of us will enjoy is not meant to be the focus; it is meant to be a finger pointing to the abounding grace of God (2 Corinthians 9:8) that is enveloping us like a flood.
-The food is meant to help us really taste joy.
-The feast is meant to help us really feast.
+The food is not meant to be the focus; it is meant to be a finger pointing to the abounding grace of God (2 Corinthians 9:8) that is enveloping us like a flood.

 It is meant to be the finger pointing to the abounding grace of God.